Learning for Life

 Day trips are an integral part of learning at BEPS.

-Whether it is a visit to a farm when learning about animals, the Cote d' Or Factory when learning about chocolate, the Ligue Braille when learning about Senses or the Museum of Natural Sciences when learning about Dinosaurs they are more than just a fun day out.
+Whether it is a visit to a farm when learning about animals, the Chocolate Nation when learning about chocolate, the Ligue Braille when learning about Senses or the Museum of Natural Sciences when learning about Dinosaurs they are more than just a fun day out.
 Day trips are a key part of our curriculum.
 They give the children the opportunity to experience what they are learning about in real-life and within the host country.

 The Residential Trip involves an overnight or longer stay in another part of Belgium or abroad.
 For many children, it is the first experience they have of spending time away from their parents.
 Supported by their caring teachers they develop confidence, social skills and independence in a new environment.